QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI

 Given the lack of any detectable polarized signal towards M31 on the QUIJOTE-MFI maps, we derived upper limits on its global polarized flux density.
-Using the same photometric approach and apertures as for intensity (Section~\ref{section:AP}), the measured Stokes $Q$ and $U$ parameters are $-0.046\pm0.061$\Jy{} and $0.115\pm0.67$\Jy{} at 11\,GHz, and $-0.122\pm0.050$\Jy{} and $0.088\pm0.061$\Jy{} at 13\GHz{}.
+Using the same photometric approach and apertures as for intensity (Section~\ref{section:AP}), the measured Stokes $Q$ and $U$ parameters are $-0.046\pm0.061$\Jy{} and $0.115\pm0.067$\Jy{} at 11\,GHz, and $-0.122\pm0.050$\Jy{} and $0.088\pm0.061$\Jy{} at 13\GHz{}.
 Except for the $Q$ value at 13\GHz{} showing a marginal detection, they are statistically consistent with zero.
-These variations are a factor 100 greater than those measured on NILC $Q$ and $U$ maps (0.1\,mK vs 0.001\,mK respectively).
-Taking the measured values as upper limits, the debiased\footnote{Computed following \cite{Vaillancourt_poldebiased} and \cite{jarm_poldebiased}.} polarized intensity estimates, $P$, are $\lt0.22$\Jy{} and $\lt0.18$\Jy{}, respectively at 11 and 13\GHz{} for a 95\% confidence limit (C.L.)).
-The flux density estimates at 11 and 13\GHz{} being $1.79\pm0.30$\Jy{} and $1.94\pm0.36$\Jy{} (after subtracting both the point sources and the CMB, as shown in Table~\ref{table:maps}), the polarization fractions for the integrated M31 flux density are below $12.5\%$ and $9.6\%$, respectively, for a 95\% confidence limit.
+Taking the measured values as upper limits, the noise debiased\footnote{Computed following \cite{Vaillancourt_poldebiased} and \cite{jarm_poldebiased}.} polarized intensity estimates, $P$, are $\lt0.22$\Jy{} and $\lt0.18$\Jy{}, respectively at 11 and 13\GHz{} for a 95\% confidence limit (C.L.)).
+The flux density estimates at 11 and 13\GHz{} are $1.79\pm0.30$\Jy{} and $1.94\pm0.36$\Jy{} (after subtracting both the point sources and the CMB, as shown in Table~\ref{table:maps}), so the polarization fractions for the integrated M31 flux density are below $12.5\%$ and $9.6\%$, respectively, for a 95\% C.L.
 Considering the AME contribution to the total flux in intensity, the polarization fraction upper limits derived from this analysis are $\leq30\%$ at 11\GHz{} and $\leq20\%$ at 13\GHz{}.
 Although this upper limit is an order of magnitude greater than the most stringent ones obtained from the analysis of AME sources in the MW \citep[e.g., ][]{W44, W51, perseus_raul}, this is the first time that a limit on the AME polarization has been obtained for an extragalactic object.
 It must be noted though that a potential underlying AME polarization in M31 in small angular scales may be largely smeared out in our aperture due to mixing of different polarization orientations.
 This would also be the case for a possible polarization of the synchrotron emission, that in specific regions of M31 is known to reach values of $\sim 60\%$ \citep{berkhuijsen2003}.
 In any case, owing to the sensitivity of our polarization data, and to the uncertainty in the determination of the integrated total-intensity flux density of the synchrotron emission, our derived constraints on the global synchrotron polarization fraction are above this level.